Skip to content

 </item>

 Execution order matters when multiple modifiers manipulate the same field properties.
-Later modifiers can override changes made by earlier modifiers, giving higher sortOrder values higher effective priority.
+A modifier with a higher sortOrder value executes later and can override changes made by earlier modifiers, giving it effective priority.

 Default sortOrder Recommendation